Saudi Founding Day: All you need to know about the public holiday

 The Founding Day commemorates the three centuries of the existence of the Saudi state, highlighting its historical and civilisational depth, celebrating its diverse cultural heritage, and expressing devotion to the Imams, Kings, and citizens who serve the nation.

-When it was first announced last year, the royal order also stated that this would enable the public to celebrate Muhammad bin Saud’s successors.
+When it was first announced in 2022, the royal order also stated that this would enable the public to celebrate Muhammad bin Saud’s successors.

 Why February 22nd?

 Imam Muhammad bin Saud assumed power in Diriyah in the second half of the year 1139 AH.
 Therefore, Jumada II 30, 1139 AH (February 22, 1727 CE) had been selected as the date for the founding of the first Saudi State.

 How is Saudi Founding Day different from Saudi Arabia’s National Day?

 Saudi Founding Day is not an alternative to National Day (held every September 23), which celebrates the unification of the Kingdom of Saudi Arabia in 1932.
 Instead, Saudi Founding Day aims to recognise the beginning of the Saudi state’s history with a new event that celebrates the deep historical roots of the Kingdom.